jackonshiundu/Advanced-JAva/README.md

 Conclusion
 This example demonstrates basic usage of anonymous and static inner classes in Java.
 The anonymous inner class is used to override a method of class A without creating a named subclass, while the static inner class B is instantiated separately, demonstrating the flexibility of inner class usage in Java.

+# Interface.java

+This project demonstrates how to define and implement interfaces in Java.
+It covers the following key concepts:

+Interface Definition: How to define an interface and declare methods in it.
+Implementing Interfaces: How a class can implement one or more interfaces.
+Interface Inheritance: How an interface can extend another interface.
+Multiple Interface Implementation: A class implementing multiple interfaces.
+The code also illustrates the use of constants in interfaces and how methods from interfaces are implemented in a class.

+Code Explanation
+Interface X
+Variables in Interface: The interface X defines two variables, age and area, which are implicitly public, static, and final.
+This means their values cannot be changed once initialized.
+Methods: The interface declares two abstract methods, show() and config(), which must be implemented by any class that implements X.
+Interface Y
+Method Declaration: The interface Y defines a single abstract method run().
+Interface Z: The interface Z extends interface Y, meaning any class that implements Z must also implement the run() method from interface Y.
+Class B
+Implementing Multiple Interfaces: The class B implements both X and Z. This means it must implement all methods from both interfaces: show() and config() from X. run() from Y, which is inherited by Z.
+Main Method (Interface Class)
+Object Creation:
+An object obj of type X is created and assigned an instance of B. The show() method from interface X is called on obj.
+An object obj1 of type Y is created and assigned an instance of B. The run() method from interface Y is called on obj1.
+Accessing Interface Constants: The constant area from interface X is accessed using X.area.
+Output:

+Showing in class B implementing A interface
+The Dog is running from B
+Nairobi

+Key Concepts

+Interface in Java
+An interface in Java is a reference type, similar to a class, that can contain only constants, method signatures, default methods, static methods, and nested types.
+It cannot contain instance fields or constructors.

+    Methods in Interface: All methods declared in an interface are implicitly public and abstract, unless they are default or static methods.
+    Variables in Interface: All variables in an interface are implicitly public, static, and final.

+Implementing an Interface
+When a class implements an interface, it is required to provide concrete implementations for all the abstract methods declared in the interface.

+Interface Inheritance
+An interface can extend one or more other interfaces, inheriting their method declarations.

+Multiple Interface Implementation
+A class can implement multiple interfaces, providing implementations for all methods from each interface.

+Conclusion
+This example illustrates how to work with interfaces in Java, including:

+    Defining interfaces with methods and constants.
+    Implementing interfaces in a class.
+    Inheriting one interface from another.
+    Using multiple interfaces in a class.